- Set up an A/B test with Optimizely X Web Experimentation

-Click Save to complete the campaign workflow and start creating your variations.
+Click Save to complete the experiment workflow and start creating your variations.

 Once you save, you can also change the total traffic that goes into the experiment, as a whole.

-You'll also use this sidebar to change the components that are attached to your campaign: metrics, audiences, and pages.
+You'll also use this sidebar to change the components that are attached to your experiment: metrics, audiences, and pages.

 5. Create a variation

-Once you've completed the campaign setup, use the Editor to make changes to your variations.
+Once you've completed the experiment setup, use the Visual Editor to make changes to your variations.

 Select the variation you want to edit.